 When is the GU-Q building open?

-Once students have been informed that they are allowed to access the GU-Q building, they can be in the building during regular business hours: Sunday-Thursday, 7:00 a.m.-5:00 p.m.
 The evenings and weekends will be dedicated to cleaning and maintenance works.
-To ensure the health and safety of the entire community and to minimize the density of people in the building, students should not come to the GU-Q building outside of the aforementioned business hours.
-Students who are enrolled in classes that run past the end of business hours – ending at either 6:45 p.m. or 8:00 p.m. – can be in the building on weekdays until their class session is over.
+To ensure the health and safety of the entire community and to minimize the density of people in the building, students should not come to the GU-Q building outside of the listed business hours.

 Will the campus gym be accessible?

-Initially the gym will remain closed.
-We will reassess gym access in the coming weeks and announce changes as appropriate.
+The gym will remain closed.
+We will reassess gym access and announce changes as appropriate.

 Will drop-off be allowed at the VIP entrance?

-Yes, drop-off at the VIP entrance will continue once the building re-opens to students.
-Building hours are from 7:00 a.m. to 5:00 p.m., and entry will be limited to the VIP entrance, Car Park 1 (underground), and the loading dock.
+Yes, drop-off at the VIP entrance will be available to students.
+Building hours are from 8:30 a.m. to 5:30 p.m., and entry will be limited to the VIP entrance, Car Park 1 (underground), the Main Entrance (Library), and the loading dock during these times.

 Will the QF shuttle service be operational?

-Yes, the QF student shuttle buses are in service.
-Please visit the transportation page for the map and schedule of the QF Student Shuttle.
+Please visit the transportation page for availability and the map and schedule of the QF Student Shuttle.

 Will the student lounge be available?

-The Student Lounge, Red Square, gym, and the space in the Women’s Center have been closed for the Fall 2020 semester and until further notice.
+The Student Lounge is open, however Red Square, gym, and the space in the Women’s Center have been closed until further notice.

 What rules will be in place regarding physical distancing measures and will they apply both inside and outside of GU-Q?